pineapaul/cycorgi/scripts/MIGRATION-README.md

 ## Overview

-This migration updates the `informationAsset` field in the `risks` collection from a string format to an array of objects that reference the `information-assets` collection by ID.
+This migration updates the `informationAsset` field in the `risks` collection from a string format to an array of ID strings that reference the `information-assets` collection.
+The API layer transforms these IDs into objects with `id` and `name` properties for frontend consumption.
 This change enables proper one-to-many relationships between risks and information assets.

 ## What Changed